Charles de Gaulle: Return to France

 On 14 June 1944, he left Britain for the city of Bayeux, Normandy, which he proclaimed as the capital of Free France.
-Appointing his Aide-de-Camp Francois Coulet as head of the civil administration, de Gaulle returned to the UK that same night on a French destroyer, and although the official position of the supreme military command remained unchanged, local Allied officers found it more practical to deal with the fledgling administration in Bayeux in everyday matters which set a precedent of the Provisional Government running the civil affairs of liberated France.
+Appointing his Aide-de-Camp François Coulet as head of the civil administration, de Gaulle returned to the UK that same night on a French destroyer, and although the official position of the supreme military command remained unchanged, local Allied officers found it more practical to deal with the fledgling administration in Bayeux in everyday matters which set a precedent of the Provisional Government running the civil affairs of liberated France.
 De Gaulle flew to Algiers on 16 June and then went to Rome to meet the Pope and the new Italian government.

 The 2nd Armored Division passes through the Arc de Triomphe.
 Signs read "Long live de Gaulle" and "De Gaulle to power".

 At the beginning of July, he visited Roosevelt in Washington, where he received the 17-gun salute of a senior military leader rather than the 21 guns of a visiting head of state.
 De Gaulle successfully lobbied for Paris to be made a priority for liberation on humanitarian grounds and obtained from Allied supreme commander General Dwight D. Eisenhower an agreement that French troops would be allowed to enter the capital first.
 A few days later, General Leclerc's division entered the outskirts of the city, and after six days of fighting in which the resistance played a major part, the German garrison of 5000 men surrendered on 25 August 1944, although some sporadic fighting continued for several days.

 On the evening of 26 August, the Wehrmacht launched a massive aerial and artillery barrage of Paris in revenge, leaving several thousand dead or injured.
 The situation in Paris remained tense, and a few days later, de Gaulle asked General Eisenhower to send American troops into Paris as a show of strength.
 On 29 August, the US 28th Infantry Division was rerouted from its journey to the front line and paraded down the Champs Elysees.

 The same day, Washington and London agreed to accept the position of the Free French.
 The following day General Eisenhower gave his de facto blessing with a visit to the General in Paris.